395m ascent, 392m descent, total 13.2 miles/21.2 km

 553m ascent, 626m descent, total 81.5 miles/131.2 km

-Easier walking at first on flat reservoir paths, passing Stoodley Pike and the Calder valley, then on to the remote Pack Horse Inn
+Easier walking at first on flat reservoir paths, passing Stoodley Pike and the Calder valley, then on to the remote Widdop Moor

 Follow the easy walking along the reservoir paths from the White House, then head out across the moor back into Yorkshire to the famous monument Stoodley Pike.
 Climb its 39 steps for a better view, then continue on past probably the best natural water source on the entire walk (see if you can find it!).
 On the descent into the bustling Calder valley through Callis Wood, you'll see signs for the Hebden Bridge Loop, a recent addition to the Pennine Way route.
 This is a useful diversion if you require supplies.
 On the main route, descend to the valley and follow the complicated Pennine Way up the other side, passing the famous Aladdin's Cave shop in Colden where you can buy just about anything.
 From Colden, head out onto the open moors towards Widdop.
-On a clear day up on this moor there's a view back to Black Hill with its TV mast, with Bleaklow and Kinder Scout beyond - a great motivational sight for bedraggled Pennine Way walkers heading south.
-The Packhorse Inn is a famous Pennine Way pub, but watch out if you like chips, as they don't serve them!
-It's also closed on Mondays and Tuesdays, so if you're planning to top up on refreshments here make sure you time it correctly.
-You may get a bed here, or you can camp in the car park if you're tough and hard, like me.
-I booked a room.
+On a clear day up on this moor there's a view back to Black Hill with its TV mast, with Bleaklow and Kinder Scout in the far distance beyond - a great motivational sight for bedraggled Pennine Way walkers heading south.
+The Pack Horse Inn on Widdop Moor used to be a famous Pennine Way pub, renowned for refusing to serve chips, but sadly it closed permanently in 2021 due to the coronavirus pandemic.
+On my route, I planned an overnight stay here, but sadly that's no longer possible unless you wild camp, so a taxi to Hebden Bridge is probably your best option.

 Calder Valley: Hebden Bridge